Dog-Friendly Getaway Ideas to Sonoma Wine Country

 People din at picnic tables outside on a pation in Sonoma County

-You’d never think this high-style café used to be an old Foster’s Freeze, except that the Cal-Mex eatery still boasts the original soft serve machine and whips up tasty cones made with Straus Family Creamery milk.
-Park with your pup on the landscaped patio, enjoy some craft beer and wine on tap, then tuck into bites like the terrific batter-fried rockfish tacos on handmade corn tortillas made from handmade on-site masa, or glittering fresh poached calamari ceviche tumbled with sugar snap peas, spring onions, mint leaf and avocado.
+You’d never guess that this high-style café used to be an old Foster’s Freeze, except that this modern Cal-Mex eatery still retains the soft-serve machine that now whips up tasty cones made with milk from the local creamery.
+Park with your pup on the landscaped patio, enjoy craft beer and wine on tap, then tuck into bites like the batter-fried rockfish tacos on handmade corn tortillas, or glittering fresh poached calamari ceviche tumbled with sugar snap peas and avocado.

 Fairmont Sonoma Mission Inn & Spa, Sonoma